mikecampo/dotfiles/windows/readme.md

 * Map caps to left-ctrl using sharpkeys

+* Run photo_viewer.reg from this folder to restore access to the Windows Photo Viewer app.
+  The default Win10 photos app is fucking awful.
+    * You'll need to change the default app for the various image extensions.
+Don't change gif types though because photo viewer doesn't support animations.
+    * Now run disable-are-you-sure-you-want-to-open-with-the-default-program-dialog.reg to stop it from occasionally asking if you still want to use photo viewer.

 * Add custom hosts file
     * Run notepad as administrator
     * Open C:/Windows/System32/Drivers/etc/hosts